anthony-grasso-sirca/fantabulous/README.md

 # fantabulous
-A projected with a fantabulous name.
+A project with a fantabulous name.